gSchool/TTP-EXCEL-CONTENT/excel-lessons/more-pivot-tables.md

 ### Learning objectives
 *By the end of this lesson, you will be able to:*
 * Add new derived columns to a pivot table
-* Group and ungroup rows
-* Overcome issues when linking to pivot tables from another cell
+* Create pivot charts
 <br>

 #### Code along: engineer new columns in a pivot table - 20 min
 Complete these actions concurrently with the instructor:
 * Engineer new columns from existing columns
   * Load file
-  * Create a pivot table with multiple columns that are value (measure) columns
+  * Create a pivot table with multiple columns
   * Create new columns in the pivot table that are derived from the existing columns
 <br>